Andamio-Platform/dfa-pbl/src/andamio/course/201/overview.md

 ---
 {
-  "title": "Module 201: Getting started as a proposer in DeepFunding", "slt": ["201.1", "201.2", "201.3"],
+  "title": "Module 201: Getting started as a proposer in Deep Funding", "slt": ["201.1", "201.2", "201.3"],
   "type": "ModuleOverview",
   "description": "",